simonccc/kopsrox/docs/USAGE.md

 ## 💐 image <a name=image>
 ### create
 - deletes any existing template
-- downloads the configured cloud image
+- downloads the cloud image from the url defined in kopsrox.ini
 - installs `qemu-guest-agent` into the image via `virt-customise`
 - imports the disk into proxmox storage using a `sudo qm` command
 - creates cloudinit drive with cloudinit data